Graham Linehan: Twitter ban and evasions

 In interviews in 2022 and 2023, Linehan said the debate over transgender issues had "consumed his life": it had lost him work, made him financially destitute, and ended his marriage.
-He said the Father Ted musical, on which he had been depending financially, was cancelled when the production company decided his involvement would make it impossible to stage.
+Linehan said the Father Ted musical, on which he had been depending financially, was cancelled when the production company decided his involvement would make it impossible to stage.
 He had previously called for all people working on the musical to sign a declaration agreeing with some of his views on trans people while describing clashes he was having with colleagues over their views on trans rights, and read out a letter he had written to collaborators saying: "I don't think you all have my back as collaborators or as business partners or as friends.
 Far from being on the wrong side of history, JK Rowling and I have been proved right over and over again that this is a poisonous ideology that is destroying lives."
+The journalist Megan Nolan wrote that Linehan "is able to persevere with his campaign because he has convinced himself he is battling the greatest danger currently at play in the world".

 Linehan blamed cancel culture for his situation, and said: "Every comedian at the moment is living under a kind of state of permanent blackmail ...
 There's a few hot-button issues where you have to follow a certain line, and if you don't, you'll be destroyed."
 In 2023, he denied disliking transgender people, but said using their preferred pronouns was "immoral".
 He said he did not have a problem with "men calling themselves women" and that "as we keep pointing out, we are only talking about places where conflict arises".